 Investor Education Is A Must:

 Chances are, there will be a range among heirs in terms of their ability to intelligently and prudently handle significant wealth.
-That means different heirs will probably need different approaches to wealth education in order to best handle their inheritances.
+That means different heirs will probably need different approaches to wealth education in order to best handle what they have inherited.

 Not surprisingly, there are many different ideas about how best to teach heirs to manage money.
 For example, some professionals strive to educate heirs on the intricacies of wealth management.
 However, we find that most inheritors are not interested in these types of details.